3 Steps to Help Your Customer Adopt the Change of Your Project

 If you look again at the diagram, there are three lines – one (black) that shows stakeholder (and end customer) expectations of how easy and smooth the post-project transition might be and instant increase in productive from day one.

-One line (red) shows what it’s like without proper adoption education and assistance; a longer period of lesser productivity and probably frustration too.
+One line (red) shows what it’s like without proper adoption education and assistance; which includes “bad” or poor adoption with mistakes and misinformation; resulting in a longer period of lesser productivity and probably a lot of frustration too.

-One line (blue) shows what you can expect if you do strategize and include some adoption efforts in your project and have some respect for how integrating something new into existing familiar personal ways of doing things takes time.
+One line (blue) shows what you can expect if you do strategize and include adoption efforts in your project and honor and respect how integrating something new into existing familiar personal ways of doing things takes time.

-The blue arrow points to what happens when you have at least some adoption tools in place.
-For example, going back to your vehicle purchase project, you set aside time in your schedule to learn the stereo controls or review the manual in your new vehicle to see where everything is located.
+The blue arrow points to what happens when you have adoption tools in place.
+For example, going back to your vehicle purchase project, you set aside time in your schedule to learn the stereo controls or review the manual, or get someone who is familiar with the vehicle to walk you through the features of your new vehicle so you know where everything is located before you start driving and need to access critical features.

 Your new way of operating includes trips to the dealership for warranty service.
 Even how and where you park may change.